Lightprotocol/example-jupiter-swap-node/readme.md

 - Cleans up ATA for tokenIn after swap.
 - Does not clean up nor compress tokenOut.

+### Notes

+- This does not have internal access to Jup's API, so there's some overhead that forces us to set: directSwapsOnly=true to not occasionally overrun Solana's tx size limit.
+Integrating natively in Jup's API should help fix this.
+Baseline additional size overhead is roughly ~300 bytes.

 ### Setup

 1. Create .env from .env.example